-This position will support the day-to-day operation and implementation of innovative, high-quality public, school, community, and outreach programs for the California Museum, advancing its mission to educate people about California’s rich history, its diversity, and its unique influence on the world of ideas, innovation, art, and culture.
+This part-time position will support the day-to-day operation and implementation of innovative, high-quality public, school, community, and outreach programs for the California Museum, advancing its mission to educate people about California’s rich history, its diversity, and its unique influence on the world of ideas, innovation, art, and culture.

 The ideal candidate will have experience teaching formally or informally; coordinating events or programs; and facilitating hands-on education programs.
 This position works closely with the entire education team on programming for school, family, and general public audiences.
 An ideal candidate has a passion for history, an enthusiasm for working with children, and a talent to communicate knowledge in an engaging way.

 - Collaborate with education team to deliver programs, online and in person

 - Support public program logistics and communication

 - Work with community groups to provide educational experiences at the Museum, virtually, or off-site

 - Build relationships with school partners and provide excellent customer service to teachers, students, and community partners to ensure enjoyable and educational experiences and encourage repeat visitation

 - Provide support for Museum-wide projects and initiatives.

 - Understanding of and experience with virtual meeting-hosting platforms including, but not limited to Zoom, Microsoft Teams, and Google Meet